philli123gaming/MyTaskapp/README.md

 to improve I want to add:

 next plans
-add comments and make code more understandable - next GUI Interface: Develop a graphical user interface (GUI) using libraries like Tkinter or PyQt to provide a more user-friendly experience. (probably using a markup language could be time to learn react or master sass)
+add extra properties to files to  make updateable add comments and make code more understandable - next GUI Interface: Develop a graphical user interface (GUI) using libraries like Tkinter or PyQt to provide a more user-friendly experience. (probably using a markup language could be time to learn react or master sass)
 AUTOSAVE